-The learning can even be done with nearly or exactly 100%.
+The learning can even be done with nearly or exact 100%.
 Doing this will improve the correspondence of the throttle curve to the actual head speed.
-But please be careful as this 100% could lead to very high head speeds, and anyway don't forget to set back the throttle curve to avoid flying with full power.
+But please be careful as 100% learning could lead to very high head speeds, and anyway don't forget to set back the throttle curve to avoid flying with full power.